Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/03-aca-supporting.md

-# Create resources that support AKS
+# Create resources that support ACA

 The following will be created: